 Examples: Gillette, Inkjet, Atari

 Selecting the right business revenue model can make or break your startup, so it’s important to find the one that makes the most sense for your product or service.

 Innovative and unique business models are popping up all the time in line with evolving consumer trends, so make sure you keep an eye on what’s trending.
+If none of the business models here apply to your startup, take the time to research other suitable options.
 As the saying goes, ‘the early bird gets the worm,’ and beating your competition to the punch will pay off in dividends.